Lisbon, the capital of Portugal, is a city with a unique culture, and picturesque sights that will stay in your memory for years to come.

 So...
 How Safe Is Lisbon Really?

 Lisbon is very safe to visit, and though it’s not without its dangers, some basic precaution rules might save your trip.

 Violent crime rates are pretty low, including conflicts, gang-related crime or drug issues, and all violent crime is generally related to particular neighborhoods.

 However, petty forms of crime will probably be your biggest concern while in Lisbon.

-Also, you can be safer at night than in majority of European countries, since in Lisbon, there is a general lack of drunken people stumbling around streets after a boozing party in the city.
+Also, you can be safer at night than in the majority of European countries, since, in Lisbon, there is a general lack of drunken people stumbling around the streets after a boozing party in the city.

 If you’re using the subway, make sure you sit next to someone and avoid empty carriages.

 Pickpockets trying to steal any type of purse, luggage or shopping bag is a serious issue in Lisbon, and there is even a voice message reminding people of this in most metro and train stations.